michaelpq/michaelpq.github.io/manuals/git-manual/index.markdown

     git branch -rd $PROJECT_NAME/$BRANCH_NAME

+Assigning a description to a branch is useful to keep track on the work being done on a bug or a feature.
+To set a description run this command that will open an editor:

+    git branch --edit-description

+It may be useful to use that to keep notes of what was being done, like future plans, next steps or remaining tasks.
+It is then possible to read again the description saved previously with this command:

+    git config branch.$BRANCH_NAME.description

 ### 5. Play with branches in remote repository

 This will push your local branch BRANCH_NAME to your remote project